 Unlike many other civil lawsuits, cases involving drunk drivers have a unique legal vantage.
 This is because an intoxicated driver might also face separate criminal charges, along with any brought forward by an injured civil claimant.
 While these are unique from each other, a criminal conviction for driving under the influence could be used as evidence by an injured bicyclist for their civil lawsuit.

-To this end, a seasoned lawyer could help to gather any evidence that supports a civil claim—such as a copy of a police report or any toxicology information that reveals a defendant’s blood alcohol content (BAC) at the time of the crash.
+To this end, a skilled lawyer could help to gather any evidence that supports a civil claim—such as a copy of a police report or any toxicology information that reveals a defendant’s blood alcohol content (BAC) at the time of the crash.

 Furthermore, it is also important for anyone hit by a drunk driver in a bicycling accident to understand the statute of limitations in Michigan.
 Pursuant to Michigan Compiled Laws Section 600.5805, a claim must be filed within three years of the date that a potential claimant suffered an injury.
 Due to these and other legal considerations, it might be beneficial for anyone injured in a cycling collision to reach out to an experienced lawyer for help.